MandarinMurdoch/blogger-theme-mandarin-moribund/README.md

 ## ⚡ Setup

 1️⃣ Upload or paste the theme XML code in your Blogger’s theme editor.
-2️⃣ Make sure to update:
-- `data:blog.url` references if necessary
-- External links (e.g., social profiles, GitHub repository)

-3️⃣ Add `Images/Screenshot of MorMandarin Blogger.png` to your repo for the README to display correctly.
+2️⃣ Swap all mentioning of MorMandarin to whatever your blog is, check javascript and whatnot to swap out links for your own whatnot and all that.
 ---

 ## 📝 License